 1. The Bloomberg London Christmas Party 2000

-In 2000, Bloomberg reportedly spent £1m on a London Christmas party based on the seven deadly sins.
+In 2000 the first technology boom was in full swing and the financial services industry was thriving on technology IPOs.
+Bloomberg reportedly spent £1m ($1.5m) on a London Christmas party based on the seven deadly sins.
 The event was said to include 10 bars, one of which served only truffles and sweets to denote gluttony, as well as neck-massage stations, manicure booths, a sushi bar, cabaret, casino, drag queens, and live bands.
-Also included was a”lust room” with a 25-foot-wide bed covered in purple satin.
+Attendees said there was also a 'lust room' with a 25-foot-wide bed covered in purple satin.

 2. The Deutsche Bank equities party 2001